The Failed Migration of Academic Twitter: A Case Study of Precocious Adopters: Discussion and Conclusions

-Our study highlights that without a \emph{good} alternative, professionals will naturally gravitate back to familiar platforms where their communities are already established through years.
-Future efforts that support migrations to decentralized platforms must address these core issues, foster community building by reducing friction, and considering network effects to retain user engagement.
-While the idea of decentralization of social media platforms holds a significant promise, practical challenges persist that require more than just technical solutions.
-Successful transitioning involves creating communities that rival established social media networks and user experiences of platforms such as Twitter.
+Future efforts that support migrations to decentralized platforms must address these core issues, foster community building by reducing friction, and consider network effects on user engagement.
+While the idea of decentralization of social media platforms holds significant promise, practical challenges persist that require more than just technical solutions.
+The Academic Twitter community's large-scale attempt to migrate from Twitter to Mastodon is significant--a strong professional network with a shared purpose positioned it as a hopeful candidate to succeed with such migration.
+Yet, as encouraging as these efforts and their partial successes are, evidence suggests that the process of transition is extremely challenging.